AnkushNakaskar/ApacheDruid/README.md

     * active version is 27.0.0
     * run ```docker-compose -f distribution/docker/docker-compose.yml up ```
     * Once it is up and running , you can cross check the link : http://localhost:8888/unified-console.html

+  * If you face any error related to port bind, you cna refer the terminal_output in repo